x-square/portfolio/sql/25_08_geosocial_ab_testing.md

 - Logistic regression to predict verification success

-## Chi-squared Test for Verification Rate by Group
+## Chi-squared test for verification rate by group

 I used Python to run a chi-squared test to see if the differences in verification rates between the three groups are real or just luck.
 The test shows that Groups B and C truly perform better than Group A, and the higher success rates are not due to chance.